arianneghislainerull/stuff-about-arianne-ghislaine/README.md

 ---

 ## 📚 **About Me**
 I am a passionate Computer Science student with extensive experience in technical roles, hackathons, and community initiatives.
-I aim to use my skills to solve complex problems and build impactful solutions in data engineering, AI, and human-computer interaction, with a focus on becoming a leader in **cybersecurity and artificial intelligence**.
+I aim to use my skills to solve complex problems and build impactful solutions in data engineering, AI, and human-computer interaction.

 Feel free to explore these articles and videos to learn more about my journey and contributions.